Evidence Series Resource Hub

-Maybe you’re familiar with our sponsorship of the world’s greatest race, the Randox Grand National.
-Or perhaps you recognise the name Randox as being one of the partners in the UK Government’s testing programme for COVID-19.
+You may already be familiar with Randox!
+We sponsor of the world’s greatest race, the Randox Grand National.
+Or perhaps you recognise the name as being one of the partners in the UK Government’s testing programme for COVID-19.

-Well, our main job is improving healthcare using innovative diagnostics technologies, for a range of health conditions including heart disease, diabetes, Alzheimer’s disease, cancer and stroke.
+Randox is dedicated to improving healthcare using innovative diagnostics technologies, for a range of health conditions including heart disease, diabetes, Alzheimer’s disease, cancer and stroke.

 Whilst the science is complex, the applications are not.
-Testing such as this takes place every day behind the scenes of GP surgeries and hospitals.
+Diagnostic testing takes place every day behind the scenes of GP surgeries, laboratories and hospitals.